Māori language: Revival since 2015

 Beginning in about 2015, the Māori language underwent a revival as it became increasingly popular, as a common national heritage and shared cultural identity, even among New Zealanders without Māori roots.
 Surveys from 2018 indicated that "the Māori language currently enjoys a high status in Māori society and also positive acceptance by the majority of non-Māori New Zealanders".

 As the status and prestige of the language rose, so did the demand for language classes.
 Businesses, including Google, Microsoft, Vodafone NZ and Fletcher Building, were quick to adopt the trend as it became apparent that using te reo made customers think of a company as "committed to New Zealand".
 The language became increasingly heard in the media and in politics.
 Prime Minister Jacinda Ardern—who gave her daughter a Māori middle name, and said she would learn both Māori and English—made headlines when she toasted Commonwealth leaders in 2018 with a Māori proverb, and the success of Māori musical groups such as Alien Weaponry and Maimoa further increased the language's presence in social media.
+Since 2017, a selected number of Disney movies have received a dubbing in Māori, the first having been Moana.

 In August 2017, Rotorua became the first city in New Zealand to declare itself as bilingual in the Māori and English languages, meaning that both languages would be promoted.
-During the same year, Disney's Moana received a Māori-language dubbing, which premiered in Auckland on September 11, during Te Wiki o te Reo Māori.
-Moana became the first of at least three titles the company agreed to have dubbed in Māori, in collaboration with Matewa Media: a dubbing of The Lion King premiered in Auckland on June 21, 2022, and the Māori version of Frozen premiered on October 25 of the same year.
-The project was then continued with the production of a Māori dubbing of Pixar's Coco, set to premier during Matariki 2023.

 In 2019, the New Zealand government launched the Maihi Karauna Māori language revitalisation strategy with a goal of 1 million people speaking te reo Māori by 2040.
 Also in 2019, Kotahi Rau Pukapuka Trust and Auckland University Press began work on publishing a sizeable library of local and international literature in the language, including the Harry Potter books.

-Some New Zealanders have pushed against the revival, debating the replacement of English-language place names with original Māori names, criticising a Police car having Māori language and graphics, and complaining about te reo Māori being used by broadcasters.
+Some New Zealanders have pushed against the revival, debating the replacement of English-language place names with original Māori names, criticising a police car having Māori language and graphics, and complaining about te reo Māori being used by broadcasters.
 In March 2021, the Broadcasting Standards Authority (BSA) said it would no longer entertain complaints regarding the use of the Māori language in broadcasts.
 This followed a fivefold increase in complaints to the BSA.
 The use of Māori in itself does not breach any broadcasting standards.